-Who does not want to live forever?!
-It’s the alluring question with everything from fountains of youth to vampires, to selling your soul to someone, to dieting and so on..
-As you know, nothing lasts forever..
+Who doesn’t wanna to live forever?!
+It’s the alluring question with everything from fountains of youth to vampires, to selling your soul to someone, to dieting and so on.
+As you know, nothing lasts forever.
 But!
 You can make yourself last forever by “making a dent in the universe”!
 However small.
-This post originated in a friend asking me to write about this topic, and I think this will be both the hardest post and my personal favourite.
+This post originated in a friend asking me to write about this topic, and I think this will be both the hardest post and my personal favorite.
 Let’s get started.

 Why live forever?

 The first thought that comes to mind when thinking about living forever is WHY?
-Why do we as humans want to live forever to begin with.
+Why do most of us humans want to live forever, to begin with?
 Isn’t 80+ years enough?
 To boil it down it comes down to fear!
 We are afraid of dying!
-Regardless of religious or not, no one can know for sure what happens (if anything) after death.
-In one of my favourite books of all time: Think and Grow Rich by Napolean Hill.
-He mentions what he calls the “6 basic fears”, the book is from 1937 and he suggests that all humans have a fear of..
+Regardless of beliefs, no one can know for sure what happens (if anything) after death.
+In one of my favorite books of all time: Think and Grow Rich by Napolean Hill from 1937 (a classic! and one of our top 10 recommended books).
+Hill mentions the “6 basic fears” that all humans have!

 - Ill Health

 - Loss of Love

 If you have not read that book, read it!
 Fear in itself is the most dangerous disease we have.

 How you think about to death is important, your mindset.
 Make a choice to manage your thoughts – as an example, consider this: 2 exact similar persons (let’s say twins), one of them spends all waking time thinking about dying, the other one chooses to think about life and living, who do you think will be the happiest and live the longest?
 And since we can’t live forever (at least not yet), we only have a limited time here.
 Shouldn’t one of our main goals in life be; to be as happy as possible while we are here on Earth??
 Isn’t it just more fun to be happy?

 “the ultimate aim or purpose of human life is to achieve your own happiness.” – Aristotle